cflewis/wowspyder/README.markdown

 License
 =======

 WoWSpyder is released under the [BSD license](http://creativecommons.org/licenses/BSD/), copyright of the Regents of the University of California.
+Please pay special attention to the non-endorsement clause.
+Like all tools, it is possible to abuse WoWSpyder.
+This license means that I, nor the university where I research, takes any responsibility for your use of WoWSpyder.

+*Use WoWSpyder responsibly*.
+If you don't, Blizzard might pull the plug on XML access, which is bad for everyone.

 Setup
 =====